MP-Gadget/MP-sort/README.rst

 MP-sort
 =======

-A Massively Parallel Sorting Library
+A Massively Parallel Sorting Library.
+The library implements a histogram sort.
+The scaling of MP-Sort up to 160,000 MPI ranks has been studied by [1].
+MP-Sort is the sorting module in BlueTides Simulation [2].

 Install
 -------